Cphdat3sem2017f/React/DAT/router4.md

 2. Install React Router4 into the project: `npm install --save react-router-dom`

-3. We will use BrowserRouter (as opposed to HashRouter).
+3. We will use BrowserRouter for now (as opposed to HashRouter).
 Inside the index.js put:

    ```
    ReactDOM.render((